EAS-project-oy/eas-eu-compliance/readme.txt

 == Changelog ==
 = 1.4.56 =
-* Fixed issue with button positioning on th ceckout page
+* Fixed issue with button positioning on the checkout page
-* Enchanced support of WPML multicurrency
+* Enhanced support of WPML multicurrency
+* Order number notification issue fixed
+* Unnecessary reload of checkout page suppressed

 = 1.4.53 =
 * Fixed known issue with Delivery taxation desiplaying in the WooCommerce admin Dashboard